 What can the Worcester Students’ Union do to help me?

 The Help & Advice service at the Students’ Union can support students through the process of a Fitness to Practise.
 We offer free, impartial, and confidential appointments to all students at the University and can explain the process, next steps and accompany you to Fitness to Practise meetings.
+Read more about representation at meetings.
 Our advisors will ensure that any case is handled in accordance with University procedures and that the outcome is reached fairly.
 If you have been invited to a Fitness to Practise meeting, book an advisor appointment.

 Confidentiality